gwsmedia/YASCL/README.md

 - All of its direct children will become slider items.
 - For looping to work smoothly the width of this container should at max be the width of one item less than the total width of all items.
 In other words if you have 5 items of width 100px, this container should have a max width of 400px.

+Multiple sliders can use the same selector and they will still be considered separate sliders.

 **time**
 default: `400`